saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 ## Using NAPALM for information retrieval

-In this example, we will have NAPALM do the following with a Juniper and a Cisco device:
-- display information that describes the device
-- display information about the BGP neighbors
+In this example, we will have NAPALM talk to a Juniper and a Cisco device and display information that describes the device.
+In addition to that, we will also have it display information about the BGP neighbors.

 Doing this using NAPALM is very easy.
 All we need to do the following:
 - import napalm